ivanbakel/hout-prover/README.md

 This is possible thanks to the Curry-Howard isomorphism.

+## Examples

+Have a look at `examples/Hout/Examples.hs` for some examples.

 ## What?

 If you know about the CHI and intuitionistic logic, skip this section.